realag/openweathermap-plugin/README.md

 function OWMshowSearch() //show the search box and buttons from solsticeweather.com

-function OWMshowForecast() //show the 5-day forecast
+function OWMshowFiveDayForecast() //show the 5-day forecast

+function OWMshowFourteenDayForecast() //show the 14-day forecast

 function OWMshowBasicMap() //show the current map